datarefuge/workflow/harvesting-toolkit/README.md

     - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, the **Date field will turn red**, signaling that someone else can claim it in your place and start working on it
       - This will avoid datasets being stuck in the middle of the workflow and not being finalized.

+- You're done!
+Move on to the next URL!